This file contains the true type font "TAINO_2".

 Each individual rectangle should be carefully cut out, one by one, and glued on the corresponding key of your computer next to the manufacturer's font character (at the right of the original character).
 That way you will be able to see the original character on the left of the keyboard key, and also next to it on the right, the new Taino-2 font character.
 Notice that each rectangle of the Taino-2 font contains two characters stacked one on top of the other.
 You must cut out each individual rectangle completely with both characters included.
 Each of these two-character rectangles must be pasted whole on the computer key.
 The upper character on the image represents what will be expressed when you type that key with the shift key pressed.
 The lower character represents what will be typed when the character key is pressed without the shift key.

-There is one minor problem with the Taino_2 true type font.
-It does not accommodate the "oo" black vowel knob that must be placed in the center of a consonant glyph to represent syllables such as "boo" or "koo" or "soo".
-Because the Taino_2 true type font does not support this center-of-glyph add-on for the "oo" sound you must create these syllables by typing the desired stand-alone consonant and placing a stand-alone "oo" vowel glyph next to it.
+Because the Taino_2 true type font does not support a vowel-knob arrangement for the "oo" sound vowel, you must create these "oo" syllables by typing the desired stand-alone consonant and placing a stand-alone "oo" vowel glyph next to it.

 Here is an example of how this problem can be resolved.
-In this example we show how the vowel "koo" was originally meant to be written using the Taino glyphs back in 1987 (using the center-glyph "oo" black vowel knob), and how that same "koo" vowel can be represented using the stand-alone "k" cosnsonant and the stand-alone "oo" vowel sitting side by side.
+In this example we show how the vowel "koo" how the "koo" vowel can be represented using the stand-alone "k" consonant and the stand-alone "oo" vowel sitting side by side.

 Use this keyboard chart shown below to guide you in your job of pasting the individual stamps to your computer keys.